santos-parajuli/Screen-Drawer/README.md

 - **Web Accessibility**: The application is fully compliant with accessibility standards, ensuring usability for all users.
 - **Responsive Design**: Works seamlessly across devices, including desktops, tablets, and mobile phones.
+- - **Light and Dark Mode**: The entire website supports both dark and light modes, allowing users to switch based on their preference or system settings.
 - **Live Application**: Hosted and accessible at [https://signcast.siwani.com.np/](https://signcast.siwani.com.np/).

 ---